 Every single job description I was reading had a list of requirements that I didn’t even fully understand and had no idea how I would even obtain the skills or experience needed to meet those requirements.
 It was overwhelming.
 Because my previous employer did not follow the steps for me to qualify for job retraining, I was left to figure that out on my own, and with no disposable income for courses that may or may not actually result in a paying job.

 So what to do?

 Walking around with a crushed ego, desperate for work is not healthy or effective, so I immediately had to find something I’m good at and just do it.

-Even if the pay is miniscule (or nothing), it’s important to start somewhere and work up from that.
-I knew I could substitute teach, because I did that many years ago and my local district was advertising for subs.
+Even if the pay is minuscule (or nothing), it’s important to start somewhere and work up from that.
+I knew I could substitute teach because I did that many years ago and my local district was advertising for subs.
 Being accepted there was a vital first step toward rebuilding confidence.

 Then I found that some companies such as Rev, provide training at a reduced pay rate until you can get up to speed.
 So I’m brushing up on my transcription skills which I haven’t used since the early 1990s, learning a marketable skill for a truly in-demand job.
 Another type of task I’m really enjoying learning is search engine rating, and I’m learning this as a mobile search reviewer through Lionbridge.